 Join this fantastic 11-day winter package exploring the highlights of the Ring Road in Iceland.
-This package is the perfect opportunity for travellers looking to avoid the hassles associated with winter-driving in a foreign country.
+This package is the perfect opportunity for travelers looking to avoid the hassles of winter driving in a foreign country.

-With this package, there is no need for advance planning as airport transfers, hotels, transportation and Blue Lagoon tickets are all included.
-The minibus in which you will be riding is intimate and comfortable, ensuring the most relaxing trip possible.
+There is no need for planning with this package as airport transfers, hotels, transportation, and Blue Lagoon tickets are all included.
+The minibus you will be riding is intimate and comfortable, ensuring the most relaxing trip possible.

 Eleven days is more than enough time to see and indulge in the incredible landscapes of Iceland.
-Circling the country, this package promises a lifetime of memories, with added opportunities to hike magnificent glaciers, explore inside glassy ice caves, take an adrenaline-fueled helicopter flight, go whale watching and much, much more.
+This package takes you around the country and promises a lifetime of memories, with added opportunities to hike magnificent glaciers, explore inside glassy ice caves, take an adrenaline-fueled helicopter flight, go whale watching, and much, much more.

-To make the journey even more adventurous, there is a plethora of additional excursions you can add to your holiday, and spice up your travelling days with riding, glacier hiking, whale watching, and even ice caving.
+You can add a plethora of additional excursions to make the journey even more adventurous and spice up your traveling days with riding, glacier hiking, whale watching, and even ice caving.

-The icing on the cake is then that each night, you can to look out to the sky for a chance to catch a glimpse of the fluttering Northern Lights, a dazzling purple, green and red light phenomenon that occurs during the winter months.
+The icing on the cake is then that each night, you can look out to the sky for a chance to catch a glimpse of the fluttering Northern Lights, a dazzling purple, green, and red light phenomenon that occurs during the winter months.

 So, sit back and appreciate Iceland’s most iconic landmarks and attractions without a drop of stress with this immersive 11-day package.
 Check availability by choosing a date.